 QUALIFICATIONS, PROFESSIONAL EXPERIENCE AND CREDENTIALS

-- 5+ years in a not-for-profit program management role with direct responsibility for sourcing and acquiring new program offerings;
+- Experience working in a not-for-profit program management role with direct responsibility for sourcing and acquiring new program offerings;

 - Experience working with manufacturers and a variety of stakeholders considered an asset;